shubham399/github-stats/README.md

 Generate visualizations of GitHub user and repository statistics with GitHub Actions.
 Visualizations can include data for both private repositories, and for repositories you have contributed to, but do not own.
+Archived repositories are excluded by default to focus on active projects.

 Generated images automatically switch between GitHub light theme and GitHub dark theme.